antonioleal/myslackbuilds/0/README.md

 5. That's it.
 Now you are ready to restart the workflow.

 ##### III.
 (Optional) Go the easy way, use an "updater":
-Eventually you'll end up with bigger number of SlackBuilds to maintain.
+Eventually you'll end up with a bigger number of SlackBuilds to maintain.
 This is where and "updater" becomes usefull.<br>
+An "updater" is basically a script that:
+1. checks if a new version of your program is available upstream
+2. is able to upgrade the *.info and *.SlackBuild files, or any other required file.
+3. downloads the new sources
-An "updater" is basically a script that checks if a new version of your program is available and is able to upgrade the *.info and *.SlackBuild files, as well and download the new sources.
-All in time for you to build and check if the new program version is functional.<br>
+All in time for you to **build** and **test** if the new program version is functional.

 In order to create an updater you can use **0make-updater** which will create a draft of the script for you to change.<br>
 All updaters can be invoked "in bulk" using **@auto-updater**.

+See my examples of updater scripts, compare a few I'll see they are all very similar.

 <br><b>
 #### Happy Slacking!